 Continuing Care Retirement Communities (CCRC) offer an attractive living alternative for retirement age individuals and couples.
 Also known as continuing care facilities and life-care communities, these communities differ from other retirement options by providing housing and health-related services either for life or for a period in excess of one year.
-"Continuing Care" is defined by North Carolina General Statutes as, the furnishing to an individual other than an individual related by blood, marriage, or adoption to the person furnishing the care, of lodging together with nursing services, medical services, or other health related services, under a contract approved by the Department (DHSR) for the life of the individual or for a period longer than one year.
-Continuing care retirement communities, subject to regulation by the Department of Insurance under Chapter 58 of the General Statutes , are exempt from the regulatory requirements for multi-unit assisted housing with services programs.
+"Continuing Care" is defined by North Carolina General Statutes as, "...the furnishing to an individual, other than an individual related by blood, marriage, or adoption to the person furnishing the care, of lodging together with nursing services, medical services, or other health related services pursuant to an agreement effective for the life of the individual or for a period longer than one year."
 Generally, prospective residents must be capable of independent living when they enter the community.

 The typical CCRC provides independent accommodations that may include full or efficiency apartments, villas, or cluster homes as well as community dining, social and recreational areas, and a wide range of services including meals, housekeeping, transportation, and health-related services.
 In North Carolina, CCRCs offer either nursing home or adult care home level of care, and may provide both.
-These care levels must meet DHSR regulations.
 Depending on the individual community, these accommodations, activities, and services may be paid for in a monthly fee or purchased as needed.
 Usually a substantial entrance fee is charged in addition to monthly fees.
 Entrance fees can be non-refundable, partially refundable, or fully refundable.
 The majority of CCRCs are private pay, although a few have some subsidized units.